Ponvishnu/Leaf-Disease-Detection/README.md

-# ??
-Leaf Disease Detection AI
+# 🎄Leaf Disease Detection AI

 A deep learning-based system to detect plant leaf diseases using OpenCV, TensorFlow, and scikit-learn.